sgago/thestudyguide/sysdesign/sysdesign.md

 ChatGPT says,
 > "Let's imagine you want to get a toy from a toy store, but instead of going there yourself, you send your friend to bring it back for you.
 In this scenario, your friend is acting like a proxy.
+>

-Now, there are two types of proxies: forward proxies and reverse proxies.
+>There are two types of proxies: forward proxies and reverse proxies.
+>

-Forward Proxy (like your friend going to the store): Imagine you want to visit different toy stores, but you don't want the stores to know it's you every time.
+>Now, a Forward Proxy (like your friend going to the store): Imagine you want to visit different toy stores, but you don't want the stores to know it's you every time.
 So, you send your friend to the stores, and your friend brings the toys back to you.
 The stores only see your friend, not you.
 This is like a forward proxy; it helps you access different things on the internet without directly interacting with them.
+>

-Reverse Proxy (like a helper at the toy store): Now, let's say you go to a huge toy store, and there's a helper at the entrance.
+>Reverse Proxy (like a helper at the toy store): Now, let's say you go to a huge toy store, and there's a helper at the entrance.
 Instead of going inside to get each toy yourself, you tell the helper what you want, and the helper gets the toys for you.
 The helper is like a reverse proxy because it helps you get what you need from the store without you having to go all the way in.
 In the internet world, a reverse proxy helps websites give you the things you want (like web pages or pictures) without you directly talking to the main server.
+>

-In summary, proxies are like helpers or friends that help you get things from different places, and reverse proxies specifically help websites give you what you want without you having to go to the main server every time."
+>In summary, proxies are like helpers or friends that help you get things from different places, and reverse proxies specifically help websites give you what you want without you having to go to the main server every time."

 ### Content delivery networks (CDN)
 [Top](#system-design)